Douglas College: Campuses

 The college has two major campuses in Metro Vancouver – one in New Westminster (Royal Avenue and Anvil Tower) and one in Coquitlam.
 The college also has a smaller Training Centre campus in Surrey.

 Programs

 Douglas offers bachelor's degrees, associated degrees, and various programs, certifications and diplomas.

 International education

 Each year, more than 4,000 international students from 92 countries take for-credit courses at Douglas College, accounting for roughly 18 percent of the student population.

 Media

-The student newspaper, The Other Press, has been in print since 1976, making it one of British Columbia's oldest continuously run student publications.
-It is a member of Canadian University Press.
+The Other Press was formerly the Douglas College's student newspaper from 1976 to 2021.
+It was a member of Canadian University Press.

 The college also publishes Event, a literary magazine published three times per year.

 Athletics

 Varsity sports teams at Douglas College are known as the Royals and the mascot is a lion named Roary.
 The Royals compete in men's and women's basketball, curling, golf, soccer and volleyball as well as men's baseball and women's softball.
 The Royals are members of the Canadian Collegiate Athletic Association (CCAA), the Pacific Western Athletic Association (PACWEST) and the Northwest Athletic Conference (NWAC).